InteropIO/finsemble-seed/src/samples/toolbar/README.md

 ## Config

 Here is a sample config to use with our sample toolbar.
 This config is read from the `finsemble.menus` section of the config.
-For more details on the Finsemble config, see our [config tutorial](https://documentation.chartiq.com/finsemble/tutorial-understandingConfiguration.html).
+For more details on the Finsemble config, see our [config tutorial](https://documentation.chartiq.com/finsemble/tutorial-understandingConfiguration.html) on our website.

 ```json
 "window": {